 “One of the joys of creating a festival programme is that it allows you to focus in depth on a particular aspect of a composer’s life and music.
 In 2016, for the first Rosendal Chamber Music Festival, we focused on 1828 – the year of Franz Schubert’s death, which was also a year in which the composer wrote some of his most poignantly beautiful music.
 For the second festival I put together a programme around another big passion of mine – the chamber music of Wolfgang Amadeus Mozart.”

-Joining Leif Ove Andsnes in Rosendal each summer are friends and colleagues which have so far included fellow pianists Bertrand Chamayou and Francesco Piemontesi, fortepianist Kristian Bezuidenhout as well as internationally acclaimed soloists Matthias Goerne, Anne Sofie von Otter, Vilde Frang, Christian and Tanja Tetzlaff, Sol Gabetta, Tabea Zimmermann, Martin Fröst and Sharon Kam.
-Each year the festival also highlights upcoming young Norwegian artists and in 2017 featured Opus 13 String Quartet – Sonoko Miriam Welde, Edvard Erdal (violins) Michael Grolid (viola) and Frida Tharaldsen Skaftun (cello).
+Joining Leif Ove Andsnes in Rosendal each summer are friends and colleagues which have so far included fellow pianists Bertrand Chamayou, Kirill Gerstein, Francesco Piemontesi, fortepianist Kristian Bezuidenhout as well as internationally acclaimed soloists Matthias Goerne, Anne Sofie von Otter, Anna Prohaska, Vilde Frang, Christian and Tanja Tetzlaff, Sol Gabetta, Tabea Zimmermann, Martin Fröst and Sharon Kam.
+Each year the festival also highlights upcoming young Norwegian artists and in 2018 included the 18 year old violinist, Johan Dalene.

-The third Rosendal Chamber Music Festival will take place from 9 – 12 August 2018.
+The fourth Rosendal Chamber Music Festival will take place from 8 – 19 August 2019.